 Living with the physical environment - As part of the physical component of the AQA course students will study topics such as natural hazards, the physical landscapes of the UK, and the living world.
-As part of this component students will carry out a physical fieldwork study that will involve a trip.

 Challenges in the human environment - As part of the human component of the course students will delve into topics such as urban issues and challenges, the changing economic world, and the challenge of resource management.
-As part of this component students will carry out a human fieldwork study that will involve a trip.

 Finally, throughout the two years' students will focus on a number of geographical skills that will enable them to evaluate geographic issues.
 For the Paper 3 component, students will have to apply the knowledge and skills they have gained throughout the duration of the course to a number of geographic sources to evaluate a current geographical issue.
+They will also complete fieldwork offsite.

-How your work will be assessed Title Details Time %% Paper 1 - Living with the physical environment Written Exam 1 hour 30 minutes 35% Paper 2 - Challenges in the human environment Written Exam 1 hour 30 minutes 35% Paper 3 - Geographical applications Written Exam 1 hours 15 minutes 30%
+Title Details Time %% Paper 1 - Living with the physical environment Written Exam 1 hour 30 minutes 35% Paper 2 - Challenges in the human environment Written Exam 1 hour 30 minutes 35% Paper 3 - Geographical applications Written Exam 1 hours 15 minutes 30%